John Henry Biddis

 The attack was launched early the next morning, and by midday the 6th Northamptons had captured their objectives.
 In the course of the day, they repulsed a German counter-attack, inflicted heavy losses on the enemy, and captured 250 prisoners.

 In the course of the fighting, the Battalion suffered 73 casualties, including 4 dead.
-John was one of those who was killed, aged 19.
-He was buried in Robersart Churchyard, where he rests to this day.
+John was one of those who was killed, aged 19, and was buried in Robersart Churchyard.

 John was the last of the Great Bromley men to be killed in action, though he was not the last to die during the War.